Gallery

 Forbidden Mother Tongue, Carlos Zapata 2021.
 Polychrome wood, H 87cm x W 30cm x D 26cm.

+Throughout history, colonisers often imposed their language onto the communities they overthrew, forbidding natives to speak in their mother tongues.
+In some cases colonisers systematically prohibited native languages, subordinating a nation and discarding of both their linguistic and cultural structures.
 Degeneration of a language, often referred to as ‘linguistic genocide’ or ‘linguicide’, that involves the systematic replacement of an indigenous language with the language of an outside, dominant group, resulting in a permanent language shift and the death of the indigenous language along with a great part of their culture.

 Carmen’s Head & Belongings’, Carlos Zapata 2018.
 Mixed media.